bennestor/gene_identification/README.md

 A phylogenetic tree making script is also available: make_trees_v2.sh, which requires RAXML.

 SLURM scripts for running both scripts on computer clusters that use SLURM are also available.
+These are formatted for the Setonix server at Pawsey Australia, but can be modified for any cluster using SLURM job submitter.